AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 CoPilot Release 3.0.0 (10/04/2022)
 ---------------------------------------------

+(Note: The following releases were built for internal use only: 2.6.0, 2.7.0)

 **Feature Enhancements in CoPilot release 3.0.0**

 - **Overall UI Improvements** with updated colors and layout for a streamlined, simplified, and consistent design.
 Consistent formats for tables and search/filter controls across user interface.
 Improved dark mode.